UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1_20.md

 ```

 We would need to specify all rows using `:` as we did when we used
-`df.loc[]`.
-The column `protein` is at index position 3 (we do not
+`.loc[]`.
+The column `protein` is at index position 3 (we do not include
-include the index label as a column) and `sugars` is at index position
+the index label as a column) and `sugars` is at index position 8, but
-8, but since we want to include the 8th column we need to use the 9th
+since we want to include the 8th column we need to use the 9th position
-position to make sure we get all the columns *BEFORE* the upper bound.
+to make sure we get all the columns *BEFORE* the upper bound.

 Notes: Script here.